0xUvaish/OS-Implementation/README.md

+Lab 1: File-related System Calls Implementation
+Aim: To get acquainted with how the system calls are invoked for file-related functionalities.
+a.
+Creating a File

 Lab 2: Implementation of FCFS & SJF CPU Scheduling Algorithms
 Aim: To get the idea of how logics for FCFS and SJF CPU Scheduling Algorithms are developed.
 a.
 FCFS Code (for same arrival time)